 Furthermore, there is no one coach out there that will meet all needs.

-Thus, trading in an old RV for a new one may not provide the relief people seek.
+Thus, trading in an older RV for a newer one may not provide the relief you seek.
 In fact, doing so may create more problems than it solves!

-No matter which choice you make, the sales price of what you plan to buy minus the amount of money a dealer gives you on trade will be what you pay.
+However, no matter whether you decide to trade for a new or used unit, the sales price of what you buy minus the amount of money a dealer gives you on trade will be what you pay.

 This is why it is so important to take the time to research values.